What is Cognitive Flexibility? A Guide for Neurodivergent Adults

-We are launching our first course, Adult EF Skills 101, in 6 weeks.
-And, to no one's surprise, creating an impactful course takes work.
-It is a true test of my executive function skills, especially flexible thinking.
+Running a business, being married, and having a dog is a true test of my executive function skills, especially flexible thinking.
 And let's just say, when it comes to flexible thinking, I'm a work in progress.

 Have you ever had your day turned upside down by a last-minute request from your boss?

-Do your stakeholder's directions change on a whim, sending stress levels through the roof?
+Do your stakeholders' directions change on a whim, sending stress levels through the roof?

 Are you overwhelmed by sudden changes in weekend plans?